seantiz/sveltekit-llm-chat-plugin/README.md

 Remote functions were launched with response-request patterns in mind.
 They cannot currently maintain persistent streaming connections.
 The Svelte Discord has hinted at adding a stream remote function type for SSE in the future, but use traditional server endpoints (+server.js/ts) for now.

 IMPORTANT: Please do use +server.ts endpoints for your api key security!

+# To Do (December 2025)
+There's no tests written for `newConnection()` yet so PRs with test coverage are more than welcome!